 Existing trails and roads are identified in the project baseline report and will be monitored annually as part of the Land Trust's stewardship and enforcement protocols.
-Maintenance of permitted roads/trails in accordance with the terms of the easement will be the responsibility of the landowner.
+Maintenance of permitted

 Will new trails or roads be developed or improved as a result of the OHF acquisition?